LuciusChen/discourse-graphs/README.md

 2. As you read papers, create **Source** nodes
 3. Extract **Evidence** from sources (link with `DG_INFORMS`)
 4. Formulate **Claims** that synthesize evidence
-5. Use context panel to see the argument structure
+5. Use `S` (Synthesis) to see the argument structure

 ### Building Arguments
 1. Start with a **Claim** you want to support
-2. Create **Evidence** nodes that support it (`C-c d r`  supports)
+2. Create **Evidence** nodes that support it (`C-c d r` → supports)
-3. Note opposing evidence too (`C-c d r`  opposes)
+3. Note opposing evidence too (`C-c d r` → opposes)
-4. Query to see the balance: how much support vs opposition?
+4. Use `dg-synthesis` dblock to see the balance of evidence

+### Identifying Gaps
+1. Open Synthesis dashboard (`C-c d d S`)
+2. Check "Unanswered Objections" — claims needing more support
+3. Check "Structural Gaps" — arguments missing evidence or sources
+4. Address gaps by adding evidence or sources

 ### Daily Use
 1. Keep context panel open (`C-c d x`)
 2. As you navigate, context auto-updates
 3. Use `C-c d g` to quickly jump to any node
-4. Use query builder to find patterns in your notes
+4. Periodically run Synthesis to check research health

 ## Comparison with Roam Discourse Graph